zavitax/redis-replica-manager-go/README.md

 A heartbeat and a watchdog timer guarantee that faulting sites are removed from the cluster.

+## Faulty Slot Handler Detection

+If the application detects that a handler for a _slot_ has failed, it should signal the cluster of that fact by calling `LocalSiteManager.RemoveFailedSlot(context.Background(), slotId)`.
+This will immediately and unconditionally remove the slot from the local site, trigger failover to one of the secondary replicas, and eventually trigger a retry to add the slot to the local site.

 ## Dynamic Routing

 The library maintains a routing table that maps _slots_ to a list of _sites_ which is used to route requests for _slots_ to the right _site_.